uc-cdis/fence/README.md

 A `project` can be associated with various storage backends that store object data for that given `project`.
-You can assign `read-storage` and `write-storage` privilieges to users who should have access to that stored object data.
+You can assign `read-storage` and `write-storage` privilieges to users who should have access to that stored object data. `read` and `write` allow access to the data stored in a graph database.

 Depending on the backend, Fence can be configured to provide users access to the data in different ways.